COSC3020/fibonacci-invariants-noahcanen/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+The invariant for the Fibonacci sequence is that the first two elements of the array must be 0 and 1.
+This must always be true at the start of the recursive call to get out whatever size of Fibonacci sequence you desire.
+This is because the Fibonacci sequence is based upon adding the last two elements in the sequence to get the next number in the sequence.
+And so to get the 3rd element inside you must have the 1st  two elements which in the case of the Fibonacci sequence is it 0 and 1.

+For this assignment, I was able to do it entirely on my own with help on syntax from https://www.w3schools.com/js/js_arrays.asp.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."